COVID-19 General Information

 - You are experiencing one or more symptoms of COVID-19

-- You are a close contact of someone who has tested positive for COVID-19*
+- You were in contact with someone who has tested positive for COVID-19*

 - You will be in close contact with members of the vulnerable population

-For information on how to schedule a COVID-19 test at one of our community testing sites in Clear Creek County, visit our COVID-19 Testing page.
+For information on how to schedule a COVID-19 test at one of our community testing sites in Clear Creek County or how to receive a free At-Home Rapid Test, visit our COVID-19 Testing page.

 Though anyone who is infected with COVID-19 can experience mild symptoms to severe illness, there are some populations that are at higher risk for becoming severely ill:

-- People who have chronic medical conditions like heart, lung, or kidney disease, or diabetes.
+- People who have chronic medical conditions such as heart, lung, or kidney disease, diabetes, cancer, or other conditions

 - People who are immunocompromised